semantic-textual-relatedness/semantic-textual-relatedness.github.io/docs/index.md

 ---
 ## **Motivation**

-The semantic relatedness of two language units has long been considered fundamental to understanding meaning (<cite>George,A Miller, 1991</cite>), and automatically determining relatedness has many applications such as evaluating sentence representation methods, question answering, and summarization (<cite>abdalla,2021</cite>).
+The semantic relatedness of two language units has long been considered fundamental to understanding meaning (<cite> Halliday and Hassan 1976, Miller and Charles 1991</cite>), and automatically determining relatedness has many applications such as evaluating sentence representation methods, question answering, and summarization (<cite> Abdalla et al. 2021</cite>).

 Two sentences are considered semantically similar when they have a paraphrasal or entailment relation (e.g., <span style='color: blue;'>The boy scored the winning goal.</span>, <span style='color: blue;'>The boy scored the winning goal.</span>) On the other hand, relatedness is a much broader concept that accounts for all the commonalities between two sentences.
-For example  <span style='color: blue;'>The boy scored the winning goal </span> and <span style='color: blue;'>The boy's team moved onto the finals </span> would be related though not similar.
+For example, <span style='color: blue;'>The boy scored the winning goal </span> and <span style='color: blue;'>The boy's team moved onto the finals </span> would be related though not similar.

 <p>

 However, much of past NLP work is on semantic similarity, and largely focused on English.
-In this shared task, we have covered 14 languages predominantly from Africa and Asia (Algerian Arabic, Amharic, English, Hausa, Hindi, Indonesian, Kinyarwanda, Makhuwa, Modern Standard Arabic (MSA), Morrocan Arabic, Mozambican Portuguese, Punjabi, Spanish, and Yoruba). .</p>
+In this shared task, we cover English, Spanish, Modern Standard Arabic in addition to African and Asian languages, including Algerian Arabic, Amharic, English, Hausa, Hindi, Indonesian, Kinyarwanda, Makhuwa, Morrocan Arabic, Mozambican Portuguese, Punjabi, Spanish, and Yoruba.</p>

 ## **Task Overview**
 <p>The <strong> Semantic Textual Relatedness Shared Task 1</strong>